 Let's start a conversation to find a way in which I could accompany you in yours.

 From considering conceiving, early pregnancy, through childbirth prep, giving birth, and postpartum recovery and growth, every person can benefit from counting on someone close they trust.
-A doula is someone who the family can ask every question, listen and tell stories they can both learn from, and someone they lean on from the heart.
-Having experienced this need firsthand during my pregnancy, birth, and early postpartum time, I was determined to dive deeper and further in the various teachings that could prepare me to accompany families in these journeys.
+A doula and holistic sleep consultant is someone who the family can ask every question, listen and tell stories they can both learn from, and someone they lean on from the heart.
+Having experienced this need firsthand during my pregnancy, birth, and postpartum time, I was determined to dive deeper and further in the various teachings that could prepare me to accompany families in these journeys.
 Being a mother, carrying ancestral birth and postpartum healing knowledge passed on through my maternal lineage, having pursued various education degrees, and having served hundreds of families from around the world in Berlin has prepared me for offering a soulful and evidence-based companionship.